 diligent efforts to protect the positions and reputations of those persons who,

 Respondent.
 Inquiries and

-investigations will be conducted in a manner that will ensure fair treatment to
+investigations are conducted in a manner that ensures fair treatment to

 the respondent(s) in the inquiry or investigation and confidentiality to the